zrawles2023/Ultrasonic-Sensor-Alarm-Project/README.md

 Ultrasonic Sensor Alarm Project

-Project Summary: Project Summary: This Arduino project implements an ultrasonic distance monitoring system using the SR04 ultrasonic sensor.
+Project Summary: This Arduino project implements an ultrasonic distance monitoring system using the SR04 ultrasonic sensor.
 The system continuously measures the distance to nearby objects and displays real-time distance readings on an LCD screen.
 An alarm mechanism is activated if the detected distance falls below a specified threshold, indicating potential danger.
 The code is structured to handle sensor readings, alarm states, and LCD updates without blocking the main execution flow, ensuring efficient operation.